The Crypt (Kings Island): The Crypt (2008–2011)

 In June 2006, Cedar Fair Entertainment Company purchased all five Paramount Parks from Viacom.
 After the 2007 season, the parks removed all references to Paramount and their licensed film properties from rides and attractions.
 At Kings Island, this led to a change in the name of Tomb Raider: The Ride which became The Crypt.

 The name change coincided with a change in theme, as many film aspects of the original ride were removed.
 The Shiva goddess statue in the Heart of the Tomb, a feature in the line queue, was painted over.
 The ride's water and fog effects were also removed.
 The Giant Top Spin's 77-seat gondola was reduced in size with the removal of the first row of seats, reducing the capacity by one third.
 The ride performed a nine-inversion cycle like its sister ride at Kings Dominion for the 2008 season and for a month of the 2009 season.
 Beginning in 2009, the ride was reprogrammed to perform a less intensive cycle with only two inversions – half the number previously performed when it was known as Tomb Raider: The Ride.

 The Crypt was changed and updated several more times over the years.
 Following its operation in 2008 with a techno soundtrack in complete darkness, the soundtrack was changed to howling wind and beating drums.
 Gradually, more of the theatrical lighting used on Tomb Raider: The Ride returned to the ride.
 The queue line, which had its Tomb Raider: The Ride musical score removed earlier, began playing an album of atmospheric music from the Midnight Syndicate until 2011, when both the queue and ride were outfitted with music from the score of the 2010 film Inception.
 Also in 2011, new lighting and props were added to the queue line, and manual doors were retrofitted in place of the original "vault door" that would raise and lower to let riders in.
 In the middle of the season, the red, amber, and yellow underwater lights that formerly illuminated the "lava pit" were turned back on, and would stay illuminated throughout the ride.
 In addition, blue lights were installed on the goddess statue and would begin flashing as the gondola reversed direction halfway through the ride cycle.

 The Crypt gave its last ride October 30, 2011.
 The following year on January 20, 2012, The Crypt was removed from the park's website without explanation.
 Park officials confirmed the following month on Twitter that The Crypt "has reached the end of its service life", and that it would "be replaced by an all-new Halloween Haunt experience".

 Halloween Haunt Attraction (2012–present)

 The Crypt has been transformed into Madame Fatale's Cavern of Terror.
 This attraction was themed to a museum of oddities and wax.
 It was removed following the 2024 Halloween season.

-In 2025, Kings Island debuted a new maze attraction, themed to the The Conjuring Universe media franchise, named The Conjuring: Beyond Fear, in the building.
+In 2025, Kings Island debuted a new maze attraction, themed to The Conjuring Universe media franchise, named The Conjuring: Beyond Fear, in the building.